igor-diniz/Shooter-Game/docs/REPORT.md

 **Consequences**

 The use of the State Pattern in the current design allows the following benefits:
-- The several states of the game become explicit in the code, instead of relying on a series of flags.
+- The several states of the game become explicit in the code, instead of relying on a series of flags;
-- Easy to add new states to the game during the development
+- Easy to add new states to the game during the development;
-- A well organized code acknowledging the Single Responsibility Principle.
+- A well organized code acknowledging the Single Responsibility Principle;